Joystream/handbook/system/content-directory/nft.md

 There are several types of limits, depending on the time window considered and context:

 **Global Limits**
-- Global weekly limit: max number of NFT that can be minted each week, stored on the content pallet storage
+- Global weekly limit: max number of NFT that can be minted each week, stored on chain
-- Global daily limit: max number of NFT that can be minted each day, storedo on the content pallet storage
+- Global daily limit: max number of NFT that can be minted each day, storedo on chain

 The above values are updated via a `UpdateGlobalNftLimit` proposal.